Specific Claims Tribunal (continued)

 (a) establish a reasonable minimum standard to be followed in relation to the kind of information required for any claim to be filed with the Minister, as well as a reasonable form and manner for presenting the information;

-(b) publish the standard on the Department of Indian Affairs and Northern Development’s Internet site; and
+(b) publish the standard on the Department of Crown-Indigenous Relations and Northern Affairs’ Internet site; and

 (c) notify the First Nation in writing of the date on which the claim was filed with the Minister.